Islamic banking and finance: Sharia advisory councils and consultants

 Since the beginning of modern Islamic finance, the work of the Shariah boards has become more standardized.

 Among the organizations that have issued guidelines and standards for Shariah compliance are the AAOIFI, Fiqh Academy of the OIC, Islamic Financial Services Board (IFSB) (2009).
 The guidelines and standards are not regulations though, and each Islamic financial institution has its own SSB, which are not generally obliged to follow them.

 However, their home country many have a regulatory organization that they are required to follow.

 As of 2013, regulators in Bahrain, Indonesia, Jordan, Kuwait, Lebanon, Malaysia and Pakistan have developed guidelines for SSBs in their respective jurisdictions.
-Some countries, like Indonesia, Kuwait, Malaysia, Pakistan, Sudan, and the UAE have centralized SSBs (In Malaysia that SSB is called the Shariah Advisory Council, and was set up at Bank Negara Malaysia (BNM).)
-A number of Shariah advisory firms have now emerged to offer Shariah advisory services to the institutions offering Islamic financial services.
+Some countries, like Indonesia, Kuwait, Malaysia, Pakistan, Sudan, and the UAE have centralized SSBs.
+A number of Shariah advisory firms have now emerged to offer Shariah advisory services to institutions offering Islamic financial services.

 Financial accounting standards

-The Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), has been publishing standards and norms for Islamic financial institutions since 1993.
+The Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) has been publishing standards and norms for Islamic financial institutions since 1993.
 By 2010, it had issued "25 accounting standards, seven auditing standards, six governance standards, 41 shari'ah standards and two codes of ethics."
 (By 2017 it had issued 94 standards in the "areas of Shari’ah, accounting, auditing, ethics and governance".)
 Although it is an independent body, its "pronouncements on the acceptability or otherwise of contractual structures in relation to Islamic financial instruments are to be viewed in the same vein as regulatory edicts."
 Its standards are mandatory for Islamic financial institutions in Bahrain, Sudan, Jordan and Saudi Arabia, and recommended for other Muslim countries and Islamic financial institutions according to Muhammad Akram Khan.